 Why early detection matters

 Reisa Sperling, MD, director of the Center for Alzheimer Research and Treatment at Brigham and Women’s Hospital in Boston is leading a new clinical trial, called the A4 study, which will evaluate patients with evidence of Alzheimer’s damage in the brain but who still have normal thinking and memory function.
 The trial will randomly assign groups to receive medication, and researchers will determine over three years whether the drugs affected the patients’ memory or levels of amyloid.
 “When a person already has a lot of memory trouble, they already have significant neuron loss,” says Dr. Sperling.
 “We need to find and treat people much earlier.”
-Here's what to watch for.
+Watch out for these early signs of Alzheimer’s disease.

 Worrying about your memory

-YAKOBCHUK VIACHESLAV/ShutterstockA number of studies presented at an Alzheimer’s Association conference last year found that people who were concerned about their own memory and thinking were in fact more likely to have signs of Alzheimer’s plaques in their brain, and develop dementia symptoms later.
+Memory issues are one of the more well-known Alzheimer’s symptoms.
+And a number of studies presented at an Alzheimer’s Association conference last year found that people who were concerned about their own memory and thinking were in fact more likely to have signs of Alzheimer’s plaques in their brain, and develop dementia symptoms later.
 “People should trust what they observe about themselves,” Rebecca Amariglio, PhD, a Harvard neuropsychologist, told USA Today.
-It’s common with a number of health conditions—such as arthritis, or Parkinson’s disease—for people to feel something isn’t right before others observe it, Frank Jessen, a researcher at the German Center for Neurodegenerative Diseases, told the New York Times.
-Learn more about how to tell if your memory loss is an early sign of Alzheimer's.
+It’s common with a number of health conditions—including arthritis and Parkinson’s disease—for people to feel something isn’t right before others observe it, Frank Jessen, a researcher at the German Center for Neurodegenerative Diseases, told the New York Times.
+Here are 6 signs your family member’s forgetfulness is actually Alzheimer’s.